How to Apply for an ID Card in Pennsylvania

 - Submit a payment for the applicable DMV ID fee.

-After you submit the required documents for ID card, the Pennsylvania DOT will review them and if they are processed, you will be mandated to have your photo taken at the Photo Center.
+After you submit the required documents, the Pennsylvania DOT will review them and if they are processed, you will be mandated to have your photo taken at the Photo Center.
 Note that the Penn DOT uses facial recognition technology which lowers the risk of identity theft and fraud.
-Therefore, you will be issued a temporary ID card valid for 15 days, during which period the DOT will validate your photograph using this technology.
+Therefore, you will be issued a temporary ID valid for 15 days, during which period the DOT will validate your photograph using this technology.
 Once your PA ID card application and photo are processed, you will be issued a permanent identification credential.

 Pennsylvania Identification Card Fees

 To pay the Pennsylvania ID card fees, applicants must submit check or money order at the DOT, as cash is not accepted.
-The ID card cost for new credential is $30.50.
-The same fee applies for a renewed ID card as well.
-However, when dealing with a stolen or lost ID card, you will be required to apply for an ID card replacement which will cost you $29.50.
+The fee for new credential is the same as the fee for a renewed ID card as well.
+However, when dealing with a stolen or lost ID card, you will be required to apply for an ID card replacement.